 We want you to always find the best value in one of the choices we offer.
 When you choose Dried Vegetables, Dehydrated Vegetables, Freeze Dried Fruits, Freeze Dried Vegetables, Textured Vegetable Protein, or any other Food Storage products from Mother Earth Products, you can be assured that we will provide it to you in the safest, most preservable condition possible.

 - Small Sample Pouches: to test many products.
+We are not producing samples at this time.

 - 2 Cup Pouches: for those that never use that much product.
+These are good for longer term storage options, too, or those who store their spices in their cabinets for cooking

 - Quart Size Jar: for those that enjoy seeing the product.
 These jars cannot seal and keep oxygen and light out (like the Mylar bags).